Future Undergraduate Students

 AUSON refers to the “upper division” as the nursing specific courses commonly taken the last two years.

 Auburn Nursing is a highly competitive program.
 Historically we accept 50%-60% of the applicants.

 5. I hear AUSON is getting a new building, how will this impact me?

 We are excited to be in our new building.
 Our new building houses all of our upper-division courses and labs.
 Advising for pre-nursing and upper division nursing students also is housed in the new building.
 We hope to grow our program; however, it will be a gradual growth.

 6. How will I know what courses I should choose for my first semester?

 All students entering Auburn University are required to attend an orientation session, commonly Camp War Eagle.
 In your orientation session, we go over all that is needed to know in order to be successful in Auburn Nursing and what courses to register for your first semester at AU.

 7. Where are clinicals and when do they start?

 We have a diverse group of clinical locations.
 Locations range from Opelika, AL to Birmingham, AL or Atlanta, GA.
-Areas included range from Mental Health, Pediatrics, Cardiology, so forth and so on.
+Areas included a range from Mental Health, Pediatrics, Cardiology, so forth and so on.
 We strive to have clinical experiences in diverse settings including large hospitals, small hospitals, clinics, and community outreach.